-Covenant Health offers low dose CT scans as a diagnostic screening for lung cancer.
+Covenant Health offers low dose CT scans as a diagnostic for lung cancer screening.
 Low dose CT scans use lower amounts of radiation than standard chest CT imaging and creates detailed images of your chest and lungs to help detect cancer.

 Low-dose CT screening is an effective way to detect lung cancer early.
 Of the 584 patients that Covenant Health screened for lung cancer in 2016, we detected 13 early cancers that would not have been found without this type of screening.